-If your retirement isn’t feeling quite as wonderful as you expected, hypnotherapy could help.
+If your retirement isn’t feeling quite as wonderful as you expected (or is proving just as awful as you’d feared), hypnotherapy could help.
 I’ve used hypnotherapy to help people in Reading, London, Oxford, Thame and Wallingford to adjust to this phase of their life.
 If you need a little help then read on, before picking up the ‘phone and giving me a call.

 Is there a sense of loss?

-On the other hand, of course, there are those who love their jobs enormously.
+There are some people who love their jobs enormously.
 It gets them up in the morning, out of the house and into the wider world.
 They make friends, enjoy the human interaction and find satisfaction in the mental stimulation.
 It leaves them with a sense of achievement.

 After all, it feels wonderful to be valued, to have a sense of purpose and a reason to wake up.

 People like to be valued.
 People like to feel important.
 Many people like power and the ability to shape their environments.
 Those who rose to the top of their careers can feel a great sense of loss when they finally realise that they have just become another retiree.

 Are you now feeling like just another old person, someone who has lost their sense of self?
 Do you miss having people jumping at your command and listening to your every word of wisdom?
 Do you miss that sense of purpose, drive and satisfaction?

 If so then perhaps I could help you to rediscover yourself.
 You were never just a title, a job, a position.
 You are more than simply a name badge on an office door.
 You are important in your own right.
 I could help you to discover a new sense of importance, identity and purpose.

 A sense of purpose, as Victor Frankl once wrote, is essential.
 Somebody close to me was recently forced to give up the vocation they loved.
 Being of a certain age, dementia set in and it’s truly horrible to have to witness the decline.
 Perhaps I could help you to discover a new sense of purpose, a reason to get up in the morning.